apache/flink/docs/dev/table/connectors/formats/debezium.zh.md

 * This will be replaced by the TOC
 {:toc}

 [Debezium](https://debezium.io/) is a CDC (Changelog Data Capture) tool that can stream changes in real-time from MySQL, PostgreSQL, Oracle, Microsoft SQL Server and many other databases into Kafka.
-Debezium provides an unified format schema for changelog and supports to serialize messages using JSON and [Apache Avro](https://avro.apache.org/).
+Debezium provides a unified format schema for changelog and supports to serialize messages using JSON and [Apache Avro](https://avro.apache.org/).

 Flink supports to interpret Debezium JSON messages as INSERT/UPDATE/DELETE messages into Flink SQL system.
 This is useful in many cases to leverage this feature, such as
  - synchronizing incremental data from databases to other systems